 The best place to live in Mexico is on the Yucatan coast

-Living as an expat in the Yucatcan, Mexico filled the bill so we sold everything we owned and got on the first flight to Merida.
+Living as an expat in the Yucatan, Mexico filled the bill so we sold everything we owned and got on the first flight to Merida.
 We did research living in Merida Mexico as an expat, but we decided we wanted to be out of the city and near the beach.
-Living in Merida we discovered is easy but the temperatures reach over 45 degrees and somedays it is the hottest place on earth.
+Living in Merida we discovered is easy but the temperatures reach over 45 degrees and some days it is the hottest place on earth.
 So here are some tips for living in the Yucatan.

-From Merida we traveled to the Progreso area and then onto Chelem where we had booked a short term apartment rental at the Bullpen, which sounds terrible but was in reality an excellent place to touch down.
+From Merida, we travelled to the Progreso area and then onto Chelem where we had booked a short term apartment rental at the Bullpen, which sounds terrible but was, in reality, an excellent place to touch down.

 There is a lot of negativity about retiring to Mexico and we searched for a while before we found what we believe is the best place in Mexico to live.
 It’s not an easy task to uproot yourself and move to a new country, but being an expat in Mexico is a relatively easy thing to do.

-Top 10 Tips for Living as an expat in Mexico
+Top 10 Tips for Living in the Yucatan

-From Merida, Chelem is around a 45 minute drive.
-The airport is small similiar to a regional Canadian airport and easy to navigate and many of the staff speak English which can be very helpful.
+From Merida, Chelem is around a 45-minute drive.
+The airport is small similar to a regional Canadian airport and easy to navigate and many of the staff speak English which can be very helpful.
 Taking the bus from Cancun is longer (about 4 hours) but they have great new buses and an express run that only costs around $60 Canadian.

 A taxi ride from the airport to Chelem is around $600 pesos or you can grab a shuttle from a local expat that costs around the same and if you want they will drop by a Walmart so you can pick up some groceries.